Porto: A Portuguese Gem along the Douro

 São Bento Train Station

-While exploring old town Porto, you’ll likely pass the centrally located São Bento Train Station.
-The building is tall and erected in stone with beautifully intricate carvings.
 The real treasure of this train station, however, is the interior.
-Walk through the front doors and you are greeted by a sun-filled atrium with a stunning display of Portuguese azulejos.
-The grandeur of this display must be seen in person to be appreciated and makes it one of the most beautiful train stations in Europe.
-After viewing the atrium, enter the station and on the left, you’ll find one of my favorite restaurants in Porto- Tapabento.
-This beautiful venue serves up delicious tapas and international cuisine.
-It’s a lovely place to pause for lunch or dinner.
+Walk through the front doors, and you are greeted by a sun-filled atrium with a stunning display of Portuguese azulejos.
+The grandeur of this display must be seen in person to be appreciated, making it one of the most beautiful train stations in Europe.

 São Bento Train Station, Porto

-Enjoy Porto’s Food & Drink Scene
+Enjoy Porto’s Food and Drink Scene

 Pastel de Nata at Fábrica da Nata

-Lastly but certainly not least, a trip to Porto is not complete without indulging in the local gastronomy.
-In a separate article that you can find here, I discuss Portuguese cuisine in more detail.
-Must-try foods in Porto include the famous pastel de nata, the bifana and the hearty francesinha.
-I highly recommend that you book a foodie tour to enjoy a wide variety of Portuguese fare in a fun afternoon or evening.
-I booked my tour through Taste Porto and had a fantastic host who also delighted us with Porto’s history.
 We visited local Portuguese restaurants and tasted authentic food at the famous Mercado do Bolhão (Bolhão Market).
-If you don’t opt for a foodie tour, a visit to Bolhão Market should still be on your list to access fresh produce, seafood, tea, baked goods and local wines all under one roof.
+If you don’t opt for a foodie tour, a visit to Bolhão Market should still be on your list to have access to fresh produce, seafood, tea, baked goods, and local wines all under one roof.

-After you cross the Dom Luis I bridge, indulge in a port tasting.
+Cross the Dom Luís I bridge and indulge in a port tasting.
 Port is Porto’s famous fortified wine that sources its grapes from the nearby Douro Valley.
 If it’s not made here, it’s not port.
-You’ll find numerous port producers located in the Vila Nova de Gaia neighborhood including major names such as Graham’s and Taylor’s.
-For my tasting, I chose to tour Ferreira, Porto’s only port producer that has consistently remained Portuguese-owned.
-If you’d like to explore other Portuguese wines and their production, rent a car and explore the beautiful Douro Valley which is a little over an hour east of Porto.
-Here, you’ll discover award-winning wines in a picturesque scene of rolling hills and terraced vineyards that sit along the Douro River.
+You’ll find numerous port producers located in the Vila Nova de Gaia neighborhood, including major names such as Graham’s and Taylor’s.

 Douro Valley, Portugal